vEnhance/web.evanchen.cc/input/wherestart.md

 ---

-This page is meant for people who don't have much past olympiad experience (or even proof experience) and are looking to get started with math olympiads.
+This page is meant for people who don't have much past olympiad/proof experience and are looking to get started.
 If you aren't interested in proof-based problems yet, then this page is not for you.
 Try checking [FAQ C-0](faq-contest.html#C-0)